 Happy Mother’s Day from all of us at Sula Indian Restaurant!
-Here’s a bit of history of the modern Mother’s Day celebrations.
+Here’s a bit of the history of the modern Mother’s Day celebrations.

 Today Mother’s Day is celebrated across 46 countries (though on different dates) and is a hugely popular holiday.
-Millions of people across the globe take the day as an opportunity to honor their mothers, thank them for their efforts in giving them life, raising them and being their constant support.
+Millions of people across the globe take the day as an opportunity to honor their mothers, thank them for their efforts in giving them life, raising them, and being their constant support.

 Earliest History of Mother’s Day